mvanthoor/rustic-book/src/board_representation/bitboards.md

 which squares on the board are empty.
 It works as follows:

 - Take the bb_side bitboard for all of White's pieces.
-- Take thee bb_side bitboard for all of Black's pieces.
+- Take the bb_side bitboard for all of Black's pieces.
 - Combine them to get all the pieces on the board (called "occupancy").
 - Then, all squares that are NOT in this bitboard must be empty.